KediDili/VanillaPlusProfessions/features.md

 | Succeeding in Qi's Challenges  | 1 (only once per SO)      |
 | Achieving Perfection           | 10                        |

+Once obtained, all talent points are shared across all skill trees so for example if you gained one point from levelling up Farming, you can use it in the Foraging or Combat trees etc. with no restrictions.

 ## Can I reset my talents?
 You are allowed to reset the trees as often as you want, but you have to use one of:
 - Stardrop Tea: To reset the tree you're currently viewing